 · Bill / Professional Governance Framework · enacted

-Bill 40 — Professional Governance Act: Centralized Oversight and Restructured Regulation of Professions
+Bill 40: Professional Governance Act Centralizes Oversight and Restructures Professional Regulation

-Establishes a new overarching framework for professional regulation in Alberta, repealing several existing professional acts and centralizing significant oversight and directive authority in the Minister of Advanced Education, including ma…
+Bill 40 establishes a new overarching framework for professional regulation in Alberta.
+It repeals several existing professional acts and centralizes significant oversight and directive authority in the Minister of Advanced Education over p

 High impactCentralization of powerInstitutional independenceIndependent watchdogsThe public, directly